oresat/oresat-testing/rubidium-oscillator/readme.md

   * RF out: ACMOS - 10 MHz
   * 1 PPS: in and out

 Note: Lock and service outputs on the SA.22c are active low.
 The breakout board inverts these and is ready to drive low voltage LEDs or lamps using a [p-channel MOSFET](https://www.digikey.com/product-detail/en/diodes-incorporated/ZXMP10A13FTA/ZXMP10A13FCT-ND/560670).
-Resistors R1 and R2 have been chosen to drive a standard green and red LEDs with 3 mA.
+Resistors R1 and R2 have been chosen to drive a 2.3V LED with 10mA.